-Below please find the February 23 edition of From the Trading Desk, which provides timely commentary about top security earners, revenue drivers and other factors influencing the securities lending market from the BBH Securities Lending Trading Team.
+Below please find this week’s edition of From the Trading Desk, which provides timely commentary about top security earners, revenue drivers and other factors influencing the securities lending market from the BBH Securities Lending Trading Team.

 As China/US tariffs remain in focus, we continue to see strong demand for Chinese ADS/ADRs.
 Recently, the POTUS urged a US increase of tariffs on $200 billion of Chinese goods from 10 percent to 25 percent.
 This week the focus was on several Chinese ADS IPOs: Cango Inc. of Cayman Island – ADR (CANG), Aurora Mobile Limited – ADR (JG), and Pinduoduo Inc. – ADR (PDD).
 Though cross-border IPOs have been rattled by trade tensions (two of three deals were downsized last week), we are still seeing a surge in their listings.
 According to Bloomberg, IPOs on US exchanges are set to raise $3.5bn this week and most of this value is from companies based in China.

 This week we saw strong demand for Sociedad Quimica y Minera de Chile SA (SQM), a Chilean ADR, as news headlines led to price volatility.
 SQM fell to a low of $46.15 on 7/23.
 The decline followed a report from the WSJ that TSLA had asked suppliers to return some of their payments in an effort to turn a profit.
 As that headline faded, the share price reversed course as investors turned to reports that China had become a large purchaser of lithium hydroxide, a main element in rechargeable batteries.
 This resulted in shares rallying roughly 4% to $48.27 on 7/31.
 SQM’s share price has seen turbulence in the past as the price is highly susceptible to decreases in fertilizer production, increases in costs, and changing demand.
 We anticipate continued demand.